Rahat-ch/The_Sylar_Project/README.md

 rc/addApiResources
 ```

-Open a pull request to the main branch and once reviewed if no changes are needed your code will be merged in!
+Open a pull request to the develop branch and once reviewed if no changes are needed your code will be merged in!

 ## Custom Sylar Project for your Local Community